AndreasBom/MessageApplication/README.md

 ###Installation Instructions
-You will need to enable migration and update database schema:
+You need to enable migration and update database schema:
 open: Nuget Package Console (Tools -> Nuget Package Manager -> Package Manager Console)
 in console, choose default project in drop down menu to be MessageApp.Domain